 We will compare the course syllabi to those previously used to determine if faculty are incorporating more rigorous writing assignments in their Honors courses and adhering to the newly established rubric for Honors courses.
 We will also analyze the student course evaluations for those courses that have included these types of assignments and new rubric.
-Additionally, we will evaluate all Honors Thesis papers on the newly established guidelines and determine if our students and their writing ability are able to meet the new, higher standards.
 These data will be collected by staff of the Honors College.
-The course syllabi will be collected at the beginning of each semester and the student evaluations and thesis papers will be collected at the end of each semester.
+The course syllabi will be collected at the beginning of each semester and the student evaluations will be collected at the end of each semester.

-4c) Extended Learning
+Action Step 4c) Extended Learning